budnerp/ansible_virtualbox_vm_magento2/README.md

     $ git config --global user.email johndoe@example.com
     ```

+## For interested
+- Keep in mind that Vagrantfile forces Vagrant not to check for updates.
+Do it manually if needed.
+- Experiment what configuration of host resources assigned to VM works best for you.
+Change CPU and memory.

 ## Troubleshooting
 #### Magento credentials issue
 If provisioning ended up with error with Magento credentials add them in file: